Murders of Harry and Harriette Moore

 Harry T. Moore and his wife, Harriette V. S. Moore, were pioneer activists and leaders of the early Civil Rights Movement in the United States and became the first martyrs of the movement.
 On the night of Christmas, December 25, 1951, a bomb that had been planted under the bedroom floor of the Moores' home in Mims, Florida, exploded.
 They had celebrated their 25th wedding anniversary earlier that day.
 Harry died in the ambulance in transit from the attack, and Harriette died from her injuries nine days later, on January 3, 1952.
-Their death was the first assassination of any activist to occur during the Civil Rights Movement and the only time that a husband and wife were killed during the history of the movement.
+Their deaths were the first assassination of any activist to occur during the Civil Rights Movement and the only time that a husband and wife were killed during the history of the movement.

 Background

 Harry Moore and Harriette Simms married on December 25, 1926, and moved into the Simms' family home the following fall.
 Harry was an educator, and Harriette was a former teacher turned insurance broker.
 In 1927, Harry was promoted to the position of principal at the local Titusville Colored School.
 The city's school system was racially segregated, like many others in the country at the time.
 Harry taught the school's ninth grade (the school taught grades one to nine), and he also supervised the team of teachers at the school.
 The school was closed early his first year by the local school board just six months into the year, as part of the local school system's systemic discrimination against black children.
 The Moores had their first daughter in 1928 and moved into their own home with an acre of land given to them by Harriette's parents.
 They gave birth to their second daughter in 1930.
 Harriette returned to her career in education the following year and later began working as a teacher for the same school as Harry.

 In 1934, Harry founded the Brevard County, Florida, National Association for the Advancement of Colored People (NAACP) chapter.
 He later served as the NAACP's first Executive Secretary in the state of Florida.
 The NAACP chapter worked towards achieving equal pay for equal work for teachers of any race, fought to get lynchings prosecuted, and attempted to register black voters in the region.

 Moore's activism was highly controversial in the local white-dominated county.
 In 1946, it resulted in the firings of Harry and Harriette from their teaching jobs by state authorities.
 Harry then became a full-time employee of the NAACP.